PollockLaboratory/SimPLEX/README.md

 # SimPLEX

-Simplex is a tool for phylogenetic analysis, focussing on fitting complex substitution models to large datasets.
+Simplex is a tool for phylogenetic analysis, focusing on fitting complex substitution models to large datasets.

 It takes the input of a rooted tree, sequences for the node tips and a substitution model, and returns the posterior distribution of the parameters inside that substitution model.